 Murphy: There are a couple of ways to solve that.
 Big customers, early customers are always going to be demanding.
 You need to appreciate that your understanding of the real requirements may be flawed or incomplete.
 What sounds initially like a unique requirement at XYZ co may be an actual market requirement, or at least a market requirement for a segment of the customers you are targeting.

 One test you can use is whether you can sell it to three other customers.
 Ask them “Are you asking me for something that’s unique to your organization?
 Who else will have this need?”
-If you’ve got a good working relationship with them you can you can phrase it a little more artfully than I just did, but essentially that’s the test.
+If you’ve got a good working relationship with them you can phrase it a little more artfully than I just did, but essentially that’s the test.

 If the answer is, it’s just for us, then you carve out a consulting rate on that and you do a special.
 And, for your first couple of customers, for extra money, you may do some special work.
 Depending upon the market specials may always be a component of your business for ten to twenty percent of revenue.